 Sport Drinks: An Unhealthy Choice

-Lauren Wright | October 04, 2016
+Lauren Wright | January 26, 2018

-With soda consumption on the decline, many people are turning to sports drinks as their beverage of choice.
-Sports drinks, like Gatorade and Powerade, are often marketed as healthy beverage options for people of all ages, but they have grown increasingly popular with children in recent years.
-Nowadays it’s not uncommon to see people reaching for sports drinks, even when they’ve done no exercise!
-So how good are sports drinks for you really?
+Sports drinks like Gatorade and Powerade are often marketed as healthy options, and they have grown increasingly popular with children in recent years.
+It’s not uncommon to see people reaching for sports drinks even when they’ve done no exercise.

-So should you or your child be consuming sports drinks every day?
-Probably not!
-A good rule of thumb is that adults performing less than an hour of vigorous exercise should stick to rehydrating with water.
-As for kids, the American Academy of Pediatrics does not recommend that children consume sports drinks at all.3
+Probably not.
+A good rule of thumb for adults performing less than one hour of vigorous exercise should stick to rehydrating with water.
+As for kids, the American Academy of Pediatrics does not recommend that children consume sports drinks at all.

 So, the next time you're thirsty, rehydrate with water.
 H2O is calorie and sugar-free!